centreon/centreon-documentation/cloud/alerts-notifications/dashboards.md

 ### More actions

-Click the **three vertical dots** menu at the top right of the widget to edit it or to access more actions:
+Click the **three dots** menu at the top right of the widget to edit it or to access more actions:
 - Refresh
 - Duplicate
 - Delete widget